maryw577/trial_and_error/README.md

 Before installing and using the repository, ensure you have the following:

 - MATLAB (latest version)
-- MATLAB Toolboxes to Install: Signal Processing, Statistics and Machine Learning, Curve Fitting
+- MATLAB Toolboxes to Install: Signal Processing, Statistics and Machine Learning, Curve Fitting, Optimization
 - Access to the project’s data and resources (details below)

 ## Installation via VSCode